 We need someone who is focused, driven, shares our vision and is able to deliver innovation and creativity to their work.
 Being an excellent communicator on all platforms is vital.
 Our values are important to us and we need someone who can communicate this to our supporters.

-In return you will be offered a competitive salary, 40 days annual leave inclusive of 9 days public holidays, flexible working opportunities, a contributory pension scheme and generous maternity/adoption and paternity leave benefits.
+In return you will be offered a competitive salary, 40 days annual leave inclusive of 9 days public holidays, a contributory pension scheme and generous maternity/adoption and paternity leave benefits.

-This is a permanent, full time role of 35 hours per week.
-Based flexibly in the central belt with our offices based in Glasgow and Edinburgh.
+This is a permanent, full-time, home-based role of 35 hours per week.
+Based flexibly in the central belt (preferable east coast to complement our team).
 The role will require frequent travel across Scotland.

 For a confidential and informal conversation about this role please call Head of Public Fundraising Susan Bradley on 07921338384.

-For further information and to apply, please visit children1st.org.uk/who-we-are/about-children-1st/jobs/senior-fundraiser-community
+For further information and to apply, please visit children1st.org.uk/jobs

 The selection process will include seeking Disclosure information.